 English and Comparative Literary Studies was founded in 1965.
 Its research and teaching are interdisciplinary and we work closely with departments in both the Faculty of Arts and Faculty of Social Sciences, in particular Philosophy, History, Film and Television Studies, and the School of Creative Arts, Performance and Visual Cultures.
 We are ranked in the top 10 UK universities for research environment (2021 Research Excellence Framework); and 91% of our research is rated 'world-leading' or 'internationally excellent' (see the Times Higher Education).
-We are one of the top 30 English departments in the world in the QS World Rankings, and consistently appear in the top ten in national league tables.
+We are one of the top 30 English departments in the world in the QS World Rankings.
 The current Head of Department is Professor Emma Mason.